The City of West Hollywood will resume service today for The PickUp, WeHo’s Free Weekend Ride.

 The PickUp will resume offering a safe and convenient way to reach a destination in the City of West Hollywood on Fridays, Saturdays, and Sundays.
 A cool and convenient alternative to driving, The PickUp reduces driving while intoxicated.
 Launched with a bright palette of illustrated graphic pop-art characters, The PickUp will evolve to feature newly refreshed photo-based characters with new typefaces, logos, and designs.
 The soft-launch will feature a roll-out of one trolley featuring new graphics and additional trolleys in the fleet will be refreshed in the coming weeks.

-For more information about The PickUp, please contact Francisco Gomez, City of West Hollywood Transportation Program Administrator, at (323) 848-6454 or email@example.com.
+For more information about The PickUp, please contact Francisco Gomez, City of West Hollywood Transportation Program Administrator, at (323) 848-6454 or at firstname.lastname@example.org.
 For people who are Deaf or hard of hearing, please call TTY (323) 848-6496.